kevinwang09/APES/README.md

 selection on such a model to determine which variables produce the most parsimonious model.
 However, performing an exhaustive variable selection means looking through \(2^{20} = 1,048,576\) models\!
-Exhaustive variable selection is known to be time consuming, and this might take a long time.
+Exhaustive variable selection is known to be time consuming, and looking at so many models might take a long time.

 APES is a variable selection method that first converts the logistic model into a linear model and then it uses a best-subset algorithm (such